By Mira Alicki

 In many families, Easter sausage is a tradition and since it’s meat as long as is not spiced should not harm your pet.
-The bigger concern is what kind of casing has been used for the sausage.
+The more significant concern is what kind of casing has been used for the sausage.
 Currently, many sausages are packed in synthetic (plastic) casings, which can block the dog’s digestive tract or stick to the stomach or intestinal wall.
-Those casing can cause vomiting, apathy, diarrhea and malaise.
+Those casing can cause vomiting, apathy, diarrhea, and malaise.

 Coffee and alcohol

 At the Easter table, we often enjoy a cup of coffee, a drink or a glass of wine.
 These drinks are absolute no-nos for your dog!

 Caffeine in coffee causes heart palpitations.
 Hops, used in beer, can cause the dog’s body temperature to rise uncontrollably, which leads to the failure of most internal organs.
 Alcohol intoxication in animals can cause a coma or death.
 Alcoholic beverages tempt dogs with sweetness and aroma, so be sure to keep glasses with drinks, beer, and liqueurs out of reach.